Records management Glossary

 Temporary Retrieval.
 Removal of Items from storage on a temporary basis; i.e., with the expectation that the Items will be returned to storage.
 Items that are “out” on temporary retrieval continue to be billed for storage, as the storage location is retained for return of the Item.

 Transportation Visit.
-The act of servicing a delivery or pickup at a Customer Location or the act of providing secure shredding services.
+The act of providing transportation-related services, including but not limited to, delivery or pickup at a Customer Location, or the act of providing secure shredding services.

 Trip Charge.
 The charge that will appear on a Customer invoice to represent service performed for a Transportation Visit.
 Find out more about special transportation requests and charges here.